jonasblixt/punchboot/README.md

 As the name implies, punchboot is fast, really fast.
 Infact, boot speed is one of the primary design goals.

+Punchboot is designed for embedded systems and therfore it has a minimalistic apporach.
+There is no run-time configuration, everything is configured in the board files.

+Punchboot could be useful if you care about the following:
+ - Boot speed
+ - Secure boot
+ - Downloading software quickly in production

+Releases
+ v0.1 - First release, yay!

 ## Metrics